asheroto/winget-install/README.md

 ## Contributing

 If you'd like to help develop this project: fork the repo, edit the code, then submit a pull request. 😊

+### To do list
+- [x] Use aka.ms shortened URLs and refactor script.
+- [x] Add support for Server 2019 (PR #43).
+- [ ] Improve error/exit handling by moving logic into its own functions.
+Remove the `exit` command to avoid script exit.
+This way we let the script exit naturally and may not even need the `Wait` param.